 Free Case Evaluation 1-800-909-7754

 How Long Does Disability Reconsideration Take?
-Key Insights
+What You Can Do While You Wait

 Filing for Social Security Disability (SSD) benefits can be a long and confusing process, especially when dealing with medical conditions and financial stress.
 If your initial disability application is denied, you might feel like giving up.
 But don’t.
 Many people are denied on their first try, and reconsideration is the next step.
 This post breaks down the reconsideration process, and answers the question, “How long does disability reconsideration take?”